swiftlang/swift-evolution/proposals/0084-trailing-commas.md

 Zero-element tuples and parameter lists would not support trailling commas.
 Single-element tuples would not allow trailing commas but single-element parameter lists would, consistent with the existing prohibition on named single-element tuples.

+## Impact on Existing Code

+The acceptance of SE-0084 will not affect existing code.

 ## Alternatives Considered